reisxd/TizenTube/README.md

 4. Install mods modules by running `cd mods` and then running `npm i`.
 5. Build mods by running `npm run build`.
 6. Navigate back to the main folder of the repository by running `cd ..`.
 7. Open `config.json` in your favorite text editor.
 Change `tvIP` to the IP of your TV.
-Make sure to leave the `appID` as it is.
+Make sure to leave the `appID` as it is (`Ad6NutHP8l.TizenTube`).
 Change `isTizen3` to true if your TV runs on Tizen 3.
 8. Ensure that SDB is not running by going to Tizen's device manager and disconnecting your TV.
 9. Start the node debugger/server using `node .`.

-And now you should have a server running!
-You should be able to go to your TV's apps, open either the Launcher app or TizenStudio and enjoy adless viewing.
+Once the server is up and running, you can access the Launcher app from your TV’s app menu.
+Please note that the TizenTube app will still display ads if it is run on its own.
+To remove ads, make sure to launch TizenTube through the Launcher app, which is connected to the server.

 ### Option 2: Use The Android App